BrunoCaseiro/brunocaseiro.github.io/_posts/2024-08-17-A-year-in-review.md

 ## Newcomers' guide

 One of the very first things I did when I joined the company was to start documenting my days from a high-level perspective, eventually this ended up as a full documentation page for new Security Testing Engineers.
 And it's funny how this works, many questions I had are now super obvious to me and it only makes me think - "why did I even care about that?".
 This is similar to what happens in school.
-Sometimes teachers explains thing in a super confusing way because they (unconsciously) assume already know some stuff.
+Sometimes teachers explain thing in a super confusing way because they (unconsciously) assume already know some stuff.
 Sometimes asking a colleague or a friend for a second explanation makes things so much clearer since you're both in the same "stage of learning".

 Needless to say, this was reviewed by more experienced people to make sure I did not write anything stupid (ha!
 I now have a stupid blog and you can't stop me!).
 It's a good idea to share this document with newcomers, get their feedback and let them tweak it after a few weeks.